Steel Industry (Special Measures) Act 2025: House of Lords

 The House of Lords convened at noon with prayers led by the Bishop of Lincoln, holding a take-note debate on the issue while the bill moved through the House of Commons.
-The take-note debate began at 12:08 p.m. and the first reading occurred at 2:41.
-The sitting was then suspended for 15 minutes so that the bill could be printed, before resuming for the second reading at 2:57 and being committed to a Committee of the Whole House.
-The sitting was suspended again for an hour at 2:59 to allow amendments to be tabled.
+The take-note debate began at 12:08 p.m. and the first reading occurred at 2:41 p.m.
+The sitting was then suspended for 15 minutes so that the bill could be printed, before resuming for the second reading at 2:57 p.m. and being committed to a Committee of the Whole House.
+The sitting was suspended again for an hour at 2:59 p.m. to allow amendments to be tabled.

-Sitting resumed as a Committee of the Whole House at 4:45 with the first clause of the bill being agreed to and Lord Hunt's amendment to the second clause being moved.
+Sitting resumed as a Committee of the Whole House at 4:45 p.m. with the first clause of the bill being agreed to and Lord Hunt's amendment to the second clause being moved.
 After replying to the proposed amendments to the bill, Baroness Jones of Whitchurch asked that they be withdrawn.
 Lord Hunt's amendment was subsequently withdrawn and the rest of the amendments were not moved, meaning the bill was reported out of committee without amendment.
-At 5:13, the bill had its third reading and passed, with the sitting suspended at 5:17.
-The act was given royal assent at 6:00 and the House of Lords was adjourned at 6:01.
+At 5:13 p.m., the bill had its third reading and passed, with the sitting suspended at 5:17 p.m.
+The act was given royal assent at 6:00 p.m. and the House of Lords was adjourned at 6:01 p.m.